C4Q/AC3.2-BlackJack/README.md

 ![](https://cloud.githubusercontent.com/assets/19174201/20250741/06b4c896-a9e0-11e6-9422-3e873e6767fc.png)

-We fix this by calling the method CGColor.
+We fix this by calling on cgColor at the end of our color definition.
 XCode is now happy again.

 ![](https://cloud.githubusercontent.com/assets/19174201/20250628/b6c98fd4-a9de-11e6-9748-acf667d4cab6.png)